 Thank you for your question about your overall debt and your specific concerns about your American Express debt consolidation options.
 American Express is a major credit issuer, with over 100 million AmEx cards issued.
 American Express issues cards for personal and business use.
 In addition to issuing credit cards themselves, other banks issue cards with the AmEx brand.
-The same way that there can be a Bank of America Visa or Master Card, there is a Bank of America American Express card.
+For example, Wells Fargo offers an American Express card.
+A smart first step is to determine whether American Express issued your card or another bank, as that can affect the solution you put in place and how the creditor will treat you.

-You can take different steps to work on your debt problems.
-Some steps are ones you should take on your own.
-At times, problems may be so severe that they require professional assistance to get the best results.
+There are different ways you can work to get out of the sizable debt you've built up.
+Some steps you should take on your own.
+At times, debt problems may be so severe that they require professional assistance to get the best results.

-Contact your creditor in advance, before you miss any payments.
-This does not guarantee that they will waive a late fee, not hike your interest rate, or be flexible with you, but maintaining open communication is a smart choice.
-Find out if they offer a financial hardship program.
-That may give you some temporary relief.
+In either case, If you are going to be unable to make the monthly minimum payment, contact American Express (or the bank that issued your AmEX card) in advance, before you miss a payment.
+This does not guarantee that they will waive a late fee, decide not hike your interest rate, or be flexible with you, but maintaining open communication is a smart choice.
+Ask if a financial hardship program is available, Make it clear that you can prove that the hardship is due to a job loss.
+Hardship programs offer temporary relief, but that can be the difference that allows you to bridge a gap.
 Ask for an interest rate reduction or permission to make a smaller than normal minimum payment.

-If your credit is in good standing a balance transfer is another possible debt consolidation solution.
+You said your credit score is in good standing.
+That means a balance transfer is one possible debt consolidation solution.
 Balance transfer rates can be as low as 0%, but they low interest period is only temporary.
 Make sure you understand the fees that come with the balance transfer and how long the low introductory rate lasts.
+Given the drop in household income, you don't want to do a balance transfer and pay the 3% fee that most offers charge, if you are not confident that you will make the monthly payment each month.

 American Express does not offer unsecured personal loans.
 If you have strong credit, you may be able to find a debt consolidation loan from another provider, such as a bank, credit union, or a peer-to-peer lender.